Simulate Batteries with the EA Battery SimulatorAugust 16, 2021 | Topics: Bidirectional Power Supplies

 Instead, many companies use power supplies to simulate batteries during these tests.
 A high-power power supply can replace many different battery types and battery sizes because of its ability to output a wide variety of voltages and currents.
 Using a power supply to simulate a battery gives users more control over a test, allows users to run tests more quickly, and as an added bonus, tests are more repeatable.

-EA’s PSB 9000 and PSB 10000 Series of bidirectional power supplies, with the EA Battery Simulator (EABS) option, are a great choice for battery simulation.
-Because the PSB 9000 and PSB 10000 Series are bidirectional, they can both source and sink power.
-This means that they can completely simulate battery operation, including charging and discharging.
+EA’s PSB 10000 Series of bidirectional power supplies, with the EA Battery Simulator (EABS) option, are a great choice for battery simulation.
+Because the PSB 10000 Series is bidirectional, it can both source and sink power.
+This means that it can completely simulate battery operation, including charging and discharging.

 EABS simulates both the chemical and electrical characteristics of lithium-ion batteries with capacities between 20 Ah and 80 Ah and lead-acid batteries with capacities between 35 Ah and 140 Ah.
 The batteries can be connected in series or parallel.
 Users can set battery parameters, such as such as capacity, internal resistance, and state of charge, as well as test parameters, such as ambient temperature, to simulate battery operation as closely as possible.